Home

 Purple Heart

-Son Gene F. Wilson (1931-2018) was born on Jan.
+Son Gene Franklin Wilson (1931-2018) was born on Jan.
 21, 1931 in Fowler, Trumbull County.
 He was an alumnus of Fowler High School.
 During the Korean War, he served in the U.S. Army in the 3rd Infantry Division, attaining the rank of staff sergeant.
 He was wounded in November 1952 and, in addition to the Purple Heart, he received the Bronze Star medal and three campaign bronze stars.
 In 1970, he married Elsie M. (Harper) Luzier (1918-1986).
-She brought six stepchildren into the Wilson marriage -- J. Edward Luzier, Helen Hedrick, Paula Jones, Ginger Gordon, Robin Gordon and Thomas Luzier.
+They stayed together for more than three decades.
+She had been married previously to James H. "Buss" Luzier brought six stepchildren into the Wilson marriage -- James "Edward" Luzier, Helen Hedrick, Paula Jones, Ginger Gordon, Robin Gordon and Thomas Luzier.
 Gene was employed for 36 years at Van Huffel Sheet and Tube and retired in 1985.
 He was a member of the Johnston Bailey Barto post of the Veterans of Foreign Wars and the Cortland United Methodist Church.
 Sadly, after just 16 years of marriage, Elsie died on Oct.
 9, 1986.
 Gene never remarried but was a longtime companion of Carol J. (Collier) Gordon.
-They resided in Fowleer Township/Cortland in 2007 and in Champion Township in 2018.
+They resided in Fowler Township/Cortland in 2007 and in Champion Township in 2018.
 Gene was known for mowing lawns and "keeping his automobiles in pristine condition," said an obituary.
 He passed into the arms of the angels at age 87 on Dec.
 12, 2018.
 His memorial service was conducted in Champion Christian Church by Pastor Ken Hopkins Jr. Burial was in Hillside Cemetery.

 ~ Daughter Nettie Roselin (Wilson) Gilbert ~